 Skip to content

-SSL encryption is a commonly used network security technology that ensures secure communication between the client and server.
+Transport Layer Security (TLS) is an encryption protocol in wide use on the Internet.
+TLS, which was formerly called SSL, authenticates the server in a client-server connection and encrypts communications between client and server so that external parties cannot spy on the communications.
 Its working principle is mainly to protect data transmitted over the network by using encryption algorithms to prevent data interception or tampering during transmission.
-During the SSL connection establishment process, the server sends a digital certificate containing a public key and some identity information to the client.
+During the TLS connection establishment process, the server sends a digital certificate containing a public key and some identity information to the client.
 This certificate is issued by a trusted third-party Certification Authority (CA).
 The client verifies this digital certificate to confirm the identity of the server.
-In the NebulaGraph environment running in Kubernetes, you can enable SSL encryption, and both the client and server need to verify their identities to ensure secure communication between the client and server, and also between servers.
-This article explains how to enable SSL encryption in NebulaGraph running in K8s.

 Prerequisites